 Though digital notes have many plus points, some of them are mentioned below:

-Portable: A dozen physical notebooks are difficult to keep and more difficult to carry around whereas you can take e-notes anywhere with yourself.
+- Portable: A dozen physical notebooks are difficult to keep and more difficult to carry around whereas you can take e-notes anywhere with you.

 - Backup: One cannot make an effort to lose notes especially when the UPSC exam is approaching.
 You can easily have a backup of your notes if you have it in digital format.
 As paper notes are susceptible to wear or tear with time or may get lost which is not the case in digital versions especially when you have a backup.

-Low Retention: Unlike paper notes, making notes digitally will have low retention.
+- Low Retention: Unlike paper notes, making notes digitally will have low retention.
 As in the pen and paper method, we used to brainstorm the content which helps us to keep it in our memory for longer which is not the case in making digital versions.
-Also most of the time we use copy and paste content, which will not engage our brain to think differently.
+Also most of the time we use copy-and-paste content, which will not engage our brains to think differently.

 - Strain: A computer screen may cause strain to your eyes that may resist you from UPSC Preparation.
 Making notes, or frequent revisions will require you to face the screen for a long time which may cause irritation to your eyes that leads to a headache and hence prevent you from studying.